HL7/cqf-measures/pages/measure-repository-service.md

 This implementation guide is not prescribing specifications regarding authentication/authorization security, they would be addressable through the [FHIR standard security mechanisms](https://www.hl7.org/fhir/security.html).

-Requests for ballot comment, specifically for implementer feedback can be made [here](https://jira.hl7.org/projects/FHIR/summary)

 ### Knowledge Artifact Management